you are being redirected

 In principle, external supervisory board committee members as well as external advisors may be liable towards the company on the basis of (i) shadow director liability (typically very rare, since intent to cause harm is required) or (ii) general liability for breach of contract (typically a mandate).
 External supervisory board committee members are not explicitly liable for breaches of statutory fiduciary duties.

-Both the supervisory board members and members of the supervisory board committees (either internal or external) may be remunerated for their work (in addition to reimbursement of their expenses), subject to a decision of the shareholders’ meeting, a provision in the articles of association or, in case of external committee members, supervisory board resolution.
+Both the supervisory board members and members of the supervisory board committees (either internal or external) may be remunerated for their work (in addition to reimbursement of their expenses), subject to a decision of the shareholders' meeting, a provision in the articles of association or, in case of external committee members, a supervisory board resolution.

 3 Employee Participation and Vesting